dizonivan11/rsm/README.md

 # RSM

-RSM (Ragnarok Skill Macro) is a macro tool for chaining skills, items and commands in Ragnarok Online.
+RSM (Ragnarok Skill Macro) is an easy-to-use macro tool for chaining skills, items and commands in Ragnarok Online.
 If the server allows 4rTools, then you can safely use this software.

 Examples: